-POS sites 'M' and 'L' are located within the structure plan boundary of the South Alkimos Local Structure Plan No.72 (South Alkimos LSP).
-An amendment will be required to omit POS 'M' and 'L' from the South Alkimos LSP boundary area.
+POS site 'G' is located within the structure plan boundary of the South Alkimos Local Structure Plan No. 72 (South Alkimos LSP).
+An amendment will be required to omit POS 'G' from the South Alkimos LSP boundary area.

-The ACNLSP area is currently vacant and unimproved.
+The ACVLSP area is currently vacant and unimproved.